 This is the first machine on our list that begins to move you out of the realm of the beginner, into the more nuanced stages of your espresso journey.

-Capable of making both single and double shots, this machine also comes with a Pannarello wand – a Gaggia steam wand attachment that helps make the process of steaming your milk a bit less intimidating.
+Capable of making both single and double shots, this machine also comes with a commercial-style steam wand, which is an update from Gaggia’s earlier model, the Classic.
 This is perfect for those who want to use a steam wand but are still learning the tricks of the trade, as the wand is designed to make s teaming easier – helping you bridge the gap from inexperienced to master barista!

 This machine is narrow and shallow, but it’s over fourteen inches high, so make sure to measure for space!

-#4.
-The Breville BES870XL Barista Express Espresso Machine
+4. Breville BES870XL Barista Express Espresso Machine – Best Overall Semi Automatic

 Once you’re ready to take on the challenge of making cappuccinos yourself, this semi-automatic espresso machine will both develop your skills and increase the quality of your cappuccinos.
 Its 360-degree swivel-action steam wand is also designed to help you make your cappuccinos, lattes, and other coffee beverages as easy as pie.

-#5.
-The Saeco HD8927/47 Picobaristo Super Automatic Espresso Machine
+5. Saeco HD8927/47 Picobaristo Super Automatic Espresso Machine – Best Overall Super Automatic

 This one is for the hardcore espresso fans who want the ultimate quality cappuccino whenever they wish.